cfug/flutter.cn/src/docs/development/packages-and-plugins/developing-packages.md

 联合插件需要以下 package：

 **app-facing package**
-: The package that plugin users depend on to use the plugin.
+<br> The package that plugin users depend on to use the plugin.
   This package specifies the API used by the Flutter app.

 **platform package(s)**
-: One or more packages that contain the platform-specific implementation code.
+<br> One or more packages that contain the platform-specific
+  implementation code.
 The app-facing package calls into these packages&mdash;they aren't included into an app, unless they contain platform-specific functionality accessible to the end user.

 **platform interface package**
-: The package that glues the app-facing packing to the platform package(s).
+<br> The package that glues the app-facing packing
+  to the platform package(s).
 This package declares an interface that any platform package must implement to support the app-facing package.
 Having a single package